Cowboys, Rodeos, and Trail Drive Training

 The history of cowboys in America may be different than most people think.
 In a then-new traveling presentation at the Ohio Historical Society in 1995, we learned that the first cowboys in America were likely African American.
 They worked even before the Civil War, escaping early slavery to live with various Native American Nations and to work with bison and then cattle.

-Later on, after slavery was abolished, some became tenant farmers, some moved East and some moved West to become cowhands on trail drives and ranches.
+After slavery was abolished, some freemen became tenant farmers, some moved East, and some moved West to become cowhands on trail drives and ranches.
 Mel Brooks parodies this situation in a famous film featuring Don Cheadle: Blazing Saddles.

 What is a Cowhand - Boy or Girl?